 What is a yeast infection?

-A yeast infection is a vaginal infection caused by an overgrowth of Candida, a type of fungi.
-A small amount of Candida is common in a healthy vaginal microbiome, but too much can cause unpleasant symptoms
+A yeast infection is a fungal infection caused by an overgrowth of the fungus Candida.
+A small amount of Candida is common in a healthy vaginal microbiome, but too much can cause unpleasant symptoms.

 How is a yeast infection diagnosed?

-What does genital herpes feel like for people with vaginas?
+WWhat does genital herpes feel like for women?

-Those who did have symptoms experienced lesions on the skin, pain, burning or itching, redness, and pain with urination (71-62%).
+Those who did have symptoms experienced skin lesions, pain, burning or itching, redness, and pain with urination (71-62%).
 People with genital herpes usually experience these symptoms on and off.
 Most people report their first outbreak (aka when someone is experiencing symptoms) as the longest and most severe, with future outbreaks being shorter and having milder symptoms.
 Stress and infections can sometimes trigger outbreaks.

 Herpes infections can also cause symptoms in other parts of the body, such as headaches, fever, and swollen glands.
 There were no significant differences in the symptoms experienced by people with genital HSV-1 or HSV-2 infections.